Managing Skin Sensitivity During Perimenopause: A Practical Product Guide

 Are expensive products necessary?

 Not always.
-The $22 cleanser outperformed $50+ options in our tests.
+The $22 cleanser check price on Amazon outperformed $50+ options in our tests.
 Invest more in leave-on treatments (serums, creams) where ingredients have longer contact time.

 What ingredients should I avoid?